mgechev/blog.mgechev.com/_posts/2015-02-06-parsing-binary-protocol-data-javascript-typedarrays-blobs.markdown

 The solutions in this blog post are already used in production in different applications/frameworks.
 As example you can take a look at [FreeRDP WebConnect](https://github.com/FreeRDP/FreeRDP-WebConnect), which is used by [CloudBase](http://www.cloudbase.it/freerdp-html5-proxy-windows/).

-Although it looks like doing awesome (dark|light) magic in the browser, you should be aware of some issues:
+Although it looks like doing awesome magic and providing magically legacy services in your browser, you should be aware of some issues:

 ### Security